 John Lennon Author/Historian

-Jude recently premiered her third volume of the history of John Lennon, scheduled for publication in 2017.
-The current book, called She Loves You, is a must read, as her writing style is geared for fans, as she explains in great detail all angles of events in a very enjoyable manner.
+Jude is now working on the fourth volume of the history of John Lennon, scheduled for publication in 2017.
+The current book, called She Loves You, is a must read, as her writing style is geared for fans, as she explains in great detail all angles of events in a very enjoyable and engaging manner.
 800 + pages of day by day accounts of the year Beatlemania broke out in the U.K. - 1963-1964.
 The first volume in the series is Shoulda Been There and the second is Shivering Inside.
 Recently, Jude became a featured writer on the Fest's Blog, where she is contributing two pieces per month.
 Her A/V presentations at the FEST are original and you will even learn new things about the Beatles.

-Al Sussman's first book, Changin' Times: 101 Days That Shaped a Generation, November 22, 1963 - March 1, 1964, is a portrait of an unforgettable time in American history.
-It is more of a history book than a Beatles book, but the British Invasion is key to the story - especially The Beatles.
+Al's first book, Changin' Times: 101 Days That Shaped a Generation, November 22, 1963 - March 1, 1964, is a portrait of an unforgettable time in American history.
+It is more of a history book than a Beatles book, but the British Invasion is key to the story - especially the Beatles.
 We congratulate Al on his book - a wonderful achievement, and tells us he is beginning work on a second book.
 A friend and part of our staff since the first FEST in 1974, Al assists in the Beatles Trivia and Name That Tune Competitions.
 Al is also one of the co-hosts of the Things We Said Today podcast.

 Richard BuskinAuthor of "Beatles 101"

 Richard Buskin's latest book is Beatles 101.
 If you look at the introduction to the Tune In book, you will see that Mark Lewisohn thanks Richard.
 Well he is the Richard being thanked.
 He helped Mark along the way.

 Ivor DavisAuthor of "The Beatles and Me on Tour"

 Author of "The Beatles and Me on Tour"